ecampana/borrow-my-style/README.md

 ### Additional classifiers

 Additional classifiers that were considered were Gradient Boosting, Random forest, k-neighbors, and support vector machine.
 We choose to examine a few non-linear models to see if they could in essence capture any interaction terms between features the data may have.
-Further details
+Further details on the exact performance values of these other models may be found in the jupyter notebooks under "[Modeling of Inventory Performance](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/modeling-rentability.ipynb)".

 ## Learning Curve